Finances

 Using Club Funds

-The main way to use the money in your club account is to pay for an expense out-of-pocket and then get reimbursed by submitting a requisition form.
-To be reimbursed for out-of-pocket expenses, you should fill out a Reimbursement Form on a computer.
+The main way to use the money in your club account is to pay for an expense out-of-pocket and then get reimbursed by submitting a reimbursement request on the CSU portal.
 After submitting a requisition form, you can expect a delay of approximately 2-3 weeks for it to be processed.

 If a given expense is too large to pay out of pocket, you may have the organization or venue send an invoice directly to the CSU.
 For invoices, you should first speak to the Internal Affairs Coordinator (internal@csu.qc.ca) to ensure that you have enough money in your Club budget, and that it is alright for us to accept the invoice.
 Once you obtain approval, the business or venue that you are dealing with can send an invoice for the expense directly to the CSU as long as it is clearly indicated that the expense is for your Club.